yanlynnnnn/tp/docs/UserGuide.md

 Example :

-You have just stopped operations for the day, and you wish to view all the revenues generated for today (29-09-2020).
+You have just stopped operations for the day, and you wish to view all the revenues generated for today (22-10-2020).

 You can follow the steps below to get the list of revenues for the day.

 Steps :
-1. Type `findrev dt/29-09-2020` into the _Command Box_.
+1. Type `findrev dt/22-10-2020` into the _Command Box_.
 1. Press `Enter` to execute.

 Outcome :
-1. It will display a success message ~~in the _Dashboard_.~~
+1. It will display a success message in the _Dashboard_.
-1. Homerce will list out all the revenue for 29-09-2020 in the _Revenue_ tab.
+1. Homerce will list out all the revenue for 22-10-2020 in the _Revenue_ tab.

 {Example outcome screenshot}